Arc-Adan/BirthdayBot/README.txt

-1. Execute "Setup.bat" as ADMINISTRATOR.
-It will Download and Install node.js and the required modules.
+curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -node -v sudo apt-get install -y nodejssudo sudo apt-get install -y build-essential npm install --save discord.js npm install fs npm install node-watch

-2. Change the Token and the channelID.
+Change the Token and the channelID in config.json
-3. Execute "Start.bat".

 If any error occur or if you have any questions feel free to DM me on Discord "Sir Muffin™#8911"